abhisawarkar/Max-One-Swap/README.md

 # Max-One-Swap

+- List has one element in wrong position ( swapped with other element )
-Sorts list with one swap
+- Sorts list with one swap